Measurement Teaching Resources

 - Plus Plan

-Practice reading analog clocks and telling time to the nearest minute with this engaging card game.
+Practice telling time to the nearest minute and calculating elapsed time with this 18-slide teaching presentation.

 - Plus Plan